openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 * If **more than one** component is impacted by a PR, all jobs required to validate all these components are executed.

 * If a PR changes files that **are not related to any known component**, the full validation scope is executed.
 This is to avoid potential regressions by unlabeled changes.
 For that, a [patched](https://github.com/akladiev/labeler/releases/tag/v4.3.1) version of [actions/labeler v4.3.0](https://github.com/marketplace/actions/labeler?version=v4.3.0) with the same functionality but with an additional feature is used.
-This enabels developers to detect cases where a PR modifies files that do not match any of the patterns in the labeler.yml configuration.
+This enables developers to detect cases where a PR modifies files that do not match any of the patterns in the labeler.yml configuration.

 ## How to Contribute